 Taking care of helmets

 It is important that you take the time to replace your helmet after any form of impact.
 This is after assessing the damage.
 Some helmets will withstand impact but host wear and tear over the long haul.
 These will not withstand another impact if any ensues.
 You will need to invest a little bit of money so as to get another one.

 There are different types of helmets out there including aerodynamic racing helmets, regular ones, time trial helmets, and kid’s helmets; all used for various purposes.
 The aerodynamic ones allow high speeds without any air resistance slowing the rider.
-All these will, however, need the same kind of maintenance and care.
+However, all these will need the same kind of maintenance and care.
 Repairing a helmet unless it is within the confines of the straps is not advisable.
 Any damaged shell is an indication of looming danger.
 Kindly get another helmet or avoid riding till you do get one.
 Replacing your good helmet for cheaper one may be as dangerous as not having one.
 Shopping for the best may cost you money but save your life in the end.
 Ensure that you also get the best quality especially if you are involved in extreme bike sports.
 The impact of these games is much harder when it comes to falls.